Kaktus735/web_driver_pets/README.md

 If you are using Chrome version 106, you can use chromedriver in a project.
 If you use another version chrome or another browser, you must:
-- change the path to the file './chromedriver.exe' to driver file path on your PC.
+- change the path to the file './chromedriver.exe' to driver file path on your PC in `test_selenium_petfriends.py'.

 Or